Manju1392k/Manju1392k/README.md

 <div align="center">

-### I'm a results driven **Full-Stack Developer** with 4+ years of freelance experience building end-to-end web solutions.
+### I'm a results driven **Full-Stack Developer** with 4+ years of freelance experience building end to end web solutions.
 I specialize in building high performance applications with **React, Next.js, Node.js, and Django**.

 </div>

-*   🔭 I am currently applying my skills to new projects and seeking a full-time role.
+*   🔭 I am currently applying my skills to new projects and seeking a full time role.
 *   🌱 I’m deepening my knowledge of cloud deployment and DevOps practices.
 *   💬 Ask me about: `React`, `Next.js`, `Node.js`, `Express`, `Django`, `Python`, `JavaScript`
 *   📫 **How to reach me:** You can connect with me on [**LinkedIn**](https://www.linkedin.com/in/manjunath139/)